PiotrAntoniak/PiotrCV/README.md

 (Keywords: monetary policy, Taylor Rule, Zero-Bound)
 ### Work

-October 2021 – Now:
--	Financial Services Business Model Development Data Analyst Intern at BMW (DS intern).
-Mostly working with textual data (customers reviews, chatbots) but not limited to it.
+#### Financial Services Business Model Development Data Analyst Intern at BMW (DS intern), October 2021 – Now:

 -	Statistical Analysis, Modeling, Predicting, and building databases tailored for use cases and providing basic GUI / executables to present in front of stakeholders.
 -	Deploying Machine Learning models to AWS, using Lambda Services, EC2 and SageMaker.